 One of the most common questions we get asked: when is the best month to travel to Galapagos?
 Is our vacation to Galapagos in January a good idea, or should we go in December or February?
 Is it too hot / cold / rainy in January?
 Are the January seas warm enough for swimming?
 Our answer is always the same – January is a great month at Galapagos, and so too are all the other months!
 The Galapagos Islands are an all year round travel destination, with comfortable weather and great wildlife viewing every month of the year.
 So yes, January is as good a month as any to visit Galapagos.

 January is at the start of the WARM & WET Galapagos season, so expect plenty of sun, with occasional heavy showers, and some humidity.
-Sunblock, a hat, and sunglasses are a must.
+Sunblock, a hat, and sunglasses are a must because sun rays are very strong this close to the equator.
+A light rain jacket is worth keeping handy too, just in case.

 In WARM & WET months like January, the rains and sunshine are beginning to transform the island highlands into a lush and green Paradise.
-January is perfect for land species such as the Giant Tortoise, Land Iguanas, Darwin Finches & other land birds, who find food plentiful.
+January is perfect for land species such as the Giant Tortoise, Land Iguanas, Darwin Finches & other land birds, who find food plentiful and are very active.

 January at Galapagos is a pleasant month to travel - the sun is just beginning to shine, but few of rains have yet arrived to the islands.
 Temperatures average 30 degrees celcius, with just 1 inch of rain falling though the month.
 So most days you’ll be in shorts and Tshirt and slapping sun cream on your back, but it’s a good idea to keep a raincoat handy too, just in case of January showers.